FAQs

 ESPS panels protect against direct fire rounds, including 7.62 x 51 M80 NATO, 7.62 x 39 API BZ, and 7.62 × 54 LPS.
 Also, ESPS protects against Mortar, Rocket, and Hand grenade attacks with a protection level equivalent to a 44-grain FSP.

-Is the ESPS fire resistant?
+Is ESPS fire resistant?

-Yes.
-ESPS panels are fire resistant
+Yes, ESPS panels are fire resistant.

 Is ESPS export controlled?